-I have the privilege of supervising the following students and postdoctoral fellows:
+I have the privilege of supervising the following students:

-I have the privilege of supervising the following students and postdoctoral fellows:
+I have the privilege of supervising the following students:

 Our research group focuses on the area of software maintenance, and particularly on design quality improvement and design evolution analysis.